-K) Operating Procedures of the IVTU:
+O) Operating Procedures of the IVTU

-- 1) Daily operating procedures will be established collaboratively by the five (5) IVTU Co-Coordinators, with consideration of feedback and proposals by voting and non-voting members. - 2) IV Tenants Union Meetings: - a) Will be held weekly, including through summer session. - b) Will be announced and publicized to the public. - 3) All official decisions concerning IV Tenants Union actions, decisions, and agendas shall be made with the approval of the majority of the IVTU voting members. - 4) In the event that the IVTU does not have the membership required to elect the next year's members, the selection procedure shall revert to the selection process as prescribed in the A.S.
+- 1) IV Tenants Union Meetings: - a) Will be held weekly. - b) Will be announced and publicized to the community. - 3) All official decisions concerning IV Tenants Union actions, decisions, and agendas shall be made with the approval of the majority of the IVTU voting members. - 4) In the event that the IVTU does not have the membership required to elect the next year's members, the selection procedure shall revert to the selection process as prescribed in the A.S.
 Legal Code.